ioanazelko/sterile-neutrinos-constraints/README.md

 The strong_lensing_data folder contains the pickled python function that returns the 2D likelihood function from Gilman et al. 202 used in the analysis; the python file strong_lensing_data_processing.py contains the functions to process this.

-the transfer_function folder contains the transfer functions for the Higgs decay model from Petraki & Kusenki 2008 (PK) and the GUT scale scenario from Kusenki et al 2010 (KTY), as obtained by Abazajian & Kusenko 2019.
+the transfer_function folder contains the transfer functions for the Higgs decay model from [Petraki & Kusenko 2008 (PK)][https://ui.adsabs.harvard.edu/abs/2008PhRvD..77f5014P/abstract] and the GUT scale scenario from [Kusenko et al 2010 (KTY)](https://ui.adsabs.harvard.edu/abs/2010PhLB..693..144K/abstract), as obtained by [Abazajian & Kusenko 2019](https://arxiv.org/abs/1907.11696).
 The python script transfer_functions.py has the functions to process these.